Anta Bogićević: 1807

+Podrinje command

+Anta, as the main commander and governor of Podrinje, had a military cordon line stretching from the Žiča river to Soko in which he strengthened the defense towards Ottoman Bosnia.
+Karađorđe arrived at Loznica and with Anta inspected the Podrinje region where trenches were to be set up.
+At Loznica, a double sconce (šarampov or šanac) in the town was built surrounded by sconces on three surrounding hills.
+Karađorđe gifted Anta a noble horse (hata) with barding and then went to the Serbian interior.
+Sconces were built at the Tičar field, the Jadar river island, Rožanj hill towards Soko, and several by the Drina, and shortly after also at Jarebice above Loznica, at the height of Kostajnik, and the Jagodnja hill.

-Bogićević was stationed mostly at Loznica or was active by the Drina river, having many fights with the "Turks" at Krupanj, Rožanj, Rađevo polje and often at Loznica.
-Bogićević participated at the bloody victory at Loznica (17–18 October 1810).
+The Ottoman Bosnian army, most often under Ali-paša Vidajić (who also wanted revenge on Anta), crossed the Drina many times but was defeated and pushed back to Bosnia by the Podrinje army under Anta.
+Bogićević was stationed mostly at Loznica or was active by the Drina river, having many fights with Ottoman armies at Krupanj, Rožanj, Rađevo polje and often at Loznica.
+The first large battle was in Krupanj in 1808, when Ali-paša quietly crossed the Drina with 1,500 soldiers and entrenched at Krupanj; Anta, Krsta and Milić Kedić with 1,200 men attacked and killed and wounded many.
+The next large battle was at the Rožanj hill, in the same year.

+Todor Bojinović went to Belgrade in fall 1808 and requested the command of the right side of the Jadar, but he was accused of crime by the Governing Council, perhaps with Anta's involvement.

+Anta participated at the bloody victory at Loznica (17–18 October 1810).
 The 1811–12 years were calmer.
 Bogićević was ordered by Karađorđe to put himself under the command of Luka Lazarević in March 1813.
 At the beginning of April 1813 some serfs (kmet) complained about Bogićević.
 He died at the end of the month.
 Karađorđe appointed Bogićević's son Bogosav as a commander of a supportive band to Lazarević.

-Bogićević was buried in a trench in Loznica where he had fought countlessly, according to his own wish.
+Anta was buried in a trench in Loznica where he had fought countlessly, according to his own wish.
 When the Ottomans retook Loznica that same year, they dug up his body, sent the head to Zvornik and threw the body in the nearby wetland.
-His grandson Mihailo Bogićević erected a gravestone in 1885–86.
+His grandson Mihailo Bogićević erected a tombstone in 1885–86.

 His daughter Tomanija married Jevrem Obrenović.

+Legacy

 Songs of his heroic exploits were sung by the famous guslar (epic poet) Filip Višnjić, such as in Boj na Loznici.

 There is a public school in Serbia named after him.